5 Income Drivers for Creators You May Not Be Thinking OfFreelancing

 3. Consulting on in-house productions

 Very closely related to becoming a spokesperson, there are executives in organizations that want to learn how to communicate with an audience through the lens of a camera.
 If you feel comfortable breaking down how you do that and offering tips that you have, add that to your offering.
 Consulting for and teaching an organization how to make their own content confidently, that’s very powerful.
-To become that expert in your client’s mind can earn you continued work down the line.
+To become that expert in your client’s mind can earn you continued work down the line which will definitely be a bonus to increase your revenue in the future.

 4. Video call editing & live online productions